 After prolonged uncertainty, the Revised Master Plan 2031 (RMP) was finally brought up by the Bangalore Development Authority(BDA) on 25th Nov 2017.
-The BDA had prepared a Master Plan earlier this January and had held eight public consultations before coming up with this provisional RMP.
+The BDA had prepared a Master Plan earlier in January 2017 and had held eight public consultations before coming up with this provisional RMP.

 According to the BDA report, the population of Bangalore is expected to rise from 90.45 lakh in 2011 to 2.03 crore in 2031.
 Hence a well-developed plan had to be prepared in order to accommodate this massive increase in population.